1. Internal Moderation Policy

-Therefore any attempt to shortcut or undermine the assessment process for an accredeited award will not be acceptable.
+Therefore any attempt to shortcut or undermine the assessment process for an accredited award will not be acceptable.

-The Internal Moderator will therefore ensure that certificates are only awarded to students on satisfactorily achievement of the levels required to pass an assessment and therefore will also undertake that there is no
+The Internal Moderator will, therefore, ensure that certificates are only awarded to students on satisfactory achievement of the levels required to pass an assessment and therefore will also undertake that there is no

 - falsifying records/certificates, for example by alteration, substitution, or by fraud

 - â€‹fraudulent certificate claims, that is claiming for a certificate prior to the learner completing all the requirements of assessment